amyjko/critically-conscious-computing/chapters/languages.md

 Rather than focusing on mathematics, Alice included language ideas that enabled animations to concurrently execute.
 It’s designers valued the expression of character-driven storytelling in virtual worlds.

 *Scratch* (2003), led by [Mitch Resnick|https://en.wikipedia.org/wiki/Mitchel_Resnick]<maloney10>, mirrored the goals of Alice and many other creative platforms that had come before it, attempting to offer a language that would allow youth to tell interactive stories on two-dimensional canvases.
 Scratch used many similar language ideas to C and Java, but like Alice, included a block-based editor eliminated the possibility of syntax errors.
-Like Alice, it also avoided many of the misleading terminology of popular languages from industry, in an attempt to make it more learnable and it's program's more comprehensible.
+Like Alice, it also avoided many of the misleading terminology of popular languages from industry, in an attempt to make it more learnable and its program's more comprehensible.
 Here is an example Scratch program that animates a character:

 |Screenshot-Scratch.jpg|A screenshot of a Scratch program showing a cat on a stage and a program that moves 10 steps and waits on repeat then says Let's Dance"|The Scratch programming environment, designed for 2D animation.|Steahpia Hladik|